rolf-thomas/cwa-website/README.md

 ```
 It will automatically use ```public``` as base directory, go to ```localhost:8000``` to view the website.

+We use [Panini](https://github.com/foundation/panini) to build the html files.

 ### Updating coronawarn.app

 Any direct commits and merged pull requests will automatically trigger follow-up actions to build and deploy the changes to [coronawarn.app](https://coronawarn.app).
 The respective [GitHub Actions](https://github.com/features/actions) are available in the [.github/workflows](.github/workflows) directory of this repository.